 Ticket to Ride

 Why we like it: It’s geography, trains, strategy, and not hard to learn.
-We play Ticket to Ride Europe, because Sarah likes Europe, but we’d absolutely love to get some of the other versions as well.
+We play Ticket to Ride Europe, because Ashar likes Europe, but we’d absolutely love to get some of the other versions as well.
 See more here.

 Why we like it: The best way I can describe Lanterns is as a beautiful, calm way to spend your evening.
 It’s neat because it’s tied to another culture that we’ve gotten to talk about, and it’s super-pretty, too.
 See more here.